• Skip to primary navigation

 • Drain or pat the excess grease with paper towels.

-• Add the chili powder, cumin, garlic powder, oregano, salt, cayenne pepper, and coriander to the beef and veggies.
+• Add the chili powder, cumin, garlic powder, oregano, salt, and cayenne pepper to the beef and veggies.
 Stir well.

 • Remove from heat, and top with half of the cheese.
 Top with chopped tortillas and top the tortillas with the remaining cheese.